emca-it/EnergySOAR/07-0-0-Integrations/07-0-0-Integration.rst

 Edit Alert
 ^^^^^^^^^^

-Add configuration in the Alert service config.
+On Energy Logserver add configuration in the Alert service config.

 .. code-block:: bash